Back to California

 Plain English Breakdown

-The official source does not provide specific details about how lead agencies will implement new requirements or enforcement mechanisms for compliance with these changes.
+The bill text does not specify how lead agencies will implement the new requirements or provide details on enforcement mechanisms.

-AB-2569 amends the California Environmental Quality Act to require lead agencies to consider impacts on people when preparing environmental impact reports for projects near natural hazards or adverse environmental conditions.
+The bill expands the California Environmental Quality Act (CEQA) by requiring lead agencies to consider impacts on people from natural hazards and adverse environmental conditions when preparing environmental impact reports.

 What This Bill Does

-• Requires lead agencies to include in EIRs a statement about significant effects from locating or attracting people near existing or foreseeable natural hazards or adverse environmental conditions.
+• Requires lead agencies to include a detailed statement about significant effects that may result from locating projects near or attracting people to existing or foreseeable natural hazards or adverse environmental conditions.

 Who It Names or Affects